zeevgoshen/AutoComplete_CSharp_React_CitiesCSV/README.md

 3. The Cache Manager is a double-check Singleton to provide thread-safety. https://riptutorial.com/csharp/example/3864/lazy--thread-safe-singleton--using-double-checked-locking-

-4. Trie usage can be optimized.
+4. Trie usage can be optimized, currently it searches letter-by-letter, to use debounce in the client the sever needs to be changed to accept longer strings.

+5. The controller is not using Tasks yet.

 Client summary:

-1. Cypress is used for testing the client.
+1. Cypress is used for testing the client, launch test runner command - "npx cypress open"

 2. De-bounce should be considered as a way to reduce api calls.

 3. Other client side caching strategies rather than useState can be considered.